Irelandoracle1/Fairview-club/README.md

     main()

 ## Testing
- I have manually tested this application through this process
+ I have manually tested this application
 - I inputed wrong values.
 Such as adding empty values, string values and adding the same coordinates twice
 - I passed the code through the PEP8online.com test and confirmed there is no error on my code
 - Tested the App in my local terminal and also my Heroku hosted terminal